coecms/WRF/README.md

 * First tutorial case (Jan 00) with 1 nest
 * First tutorial case (Jan 00) with 2 nests
 * First tutorial case (Jan 00) with additional diagnostics turned on.
+* First tutorial case (Jan 00) with restart
-WRF outputs for these tests can be found under /projects/WRF/data/KGO/.
+WRF outputs for these tests can be found under /g/data/sx70/data/KGO/.
 The inputs for the tests can be found in https://github.com/coecms/wrf-testing